 The new CoSafe application, created by the City of Cockburn, uses local knowledge to inform a more reliable and responsive community security service available 24/7.

-Following the largest and most devastating bushfire ever on Kangaroo Island, a team of GIS heroes created a StoryMap to encourage people to return to the island and support the local communities.
+Following the largest and most devastating bushfire ever on Kangaroo Island, a team from the SA National Parks and Wildlife Service created a StoryMap to encourage tourists to return to the island and support local communities.

 In a first for local government, the City of Parramatta uses smart technology to monitor conditions promoting liveability and sustainability in the new suburb of Melrose Park.
 The capturing, analysing and visualising of local environmental data was the key to Smart Planning for Climate Responsive Neighbourhoods project using smart technology.